 October 2020 was Financial Literacy Month, and along with all the initiatives organised by FEN or Financial Education Network, came this discussion: do we need financial literacy?
 As one joyful writer from Malay Mail puts it, financial education initiatives are so tone-deaf, when what the people truly need is more income and stronger support networks.

 Firstly, I acknowledge the anger.
-Must be frustrating to be told to save money despite high cost of living.
+No question about it, it *is* frustrating to be told to save money despite high cost of living.

 Secondly, why are we being binary?
 It’s not either-or, it’s both, we need both financial education AND higher wages + fix the systemic issues.